sophgo/tpu-mlir/docs/quick_start/source_en/09_add_postprocess.rst

 Bmodel Verification
 -----------------------

-In this release package, there is a YOLOv5 use case written in Python, with the source code located at ``$TPUC_ROOT/python/samples/detect_yolov5.py``.
+In tpu_mlir package, there are yolov5 use cases written in python, using the ``detect_yolov5`` command to detect objects in images.
+This command corresponds to the source code path ``{package/path/to/tpu_mlir}/python/samples/detect_yolov5.py``.
 It is used for object detection in images.
 By reading this code, you can understand how the final output result is transformed into bounding boxes.

 The command execution is as follows:

 .. code-block:: shell

-   $ detect_yolov5.py \
+   $ detect_yolov5 \
        --input ../image/dog.jpg \
        --model yolov5s_1684x_f16.bmodel \
        --net_input_dims 640,640 \